Rams began final week of spring practice

 - Threw a then career-high four passing TDs in 49-21 victory over UC Davis (Sept.
 13), tied for fourth-most in CSU history

 - Eclipsed the 6,000 career yard mark against UC Davis (Sept.
 13), becoming only the seventh passer in CSU history to do so

 - His last-minute touchdown pass on 4th-and-11 against Boston College (Sept.
-27) helped CSU win its third straight win against team a team from one of the Power 5 conferences
+27) helped CSU secure its third straight win against team a team from one of the Power 5 conferences

-- After a three-touchdown performance against Tulsa (Oct.
-4), he now ranks second in CSU history with 45 career passing touchdowns
+- Three-touchdown performance against Tulsa (Oct.
+4) moved him into second in CSU history with 45 career passing touchdowns

 - His 243 yards against Utah State (Oct.
 18) was enough to make him Colorado State's all-time leader in passing yards

-- His five touchdown performance against Wyoming (Oct.
+- Five-touchdown performance against Wyoming (Oct.
 25) made him the all time leader in Colorado State passing touchdowns with 52

 - His completion percentage of 85.7% (18-21) against Wyoming (Oct.
-25) is the second highest completion percentage in a single game for a quarterback in CSU history
+25) was the second-highest completion percentage in a single game for a quarterback in CSU history

 - His 78% completion percentage on 290 yards passing and a touchdown helped lead the Rams to a win at San Jose State (Nov.
 1)

-- Completed 23-of-29 passes, including 10 consecutive passes in the second half, for 389 yards and three touchdowns vs. New Mexico (Nov.
+- Completed 23-of-29 passes, including 10 consecutive passes in the second half, for 389 yards and three touchdowns in win over New Mexico (Nov.
 22).

 - Completed 23 passes for 366 yards and three touchdowns at Air Force (Nov.
 28), setting a new single-season CSU record with 3,779 passing yards